azevedo1x/Py-Credit-Card-Default-Analysis/README.md

    ```bash
    pip install -r requirements.txt
    ```
-   # Or install it manually, if you encountered some errors like i did :)
+   or install it manually, if you encountered some errors like i did :)

 4. **Download the dataset:**